poop4331c/Group11/Sprint1/Architecture.md

 - [Game Objects](https://imgur.com/QhZOPjJ)
 # Resource Management

+Our game is an "infinite scrolling" style game, where more of the map loads as the user continues forward, and more map is generated the longer the user lasts.
+In order to prevent memory bloat, we will be clearing the area behind the player as they progress, and loading no more than three tiles in advance.

 # Security

 Nothing about the game will be secured.
 If the user would like to tamper with their own high score list, that's their decision to live with.